Cautionary tales on heating-rate prescriptions in kilonovae: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Oleg Korokbin for helpful comments on the manuscript.
+We are grateful to the anonymous referee for a detailed report with many helpful comments.
+We want to further thank Oleg Korobkin for his comments on an earlier version.
 N.S. is supported by a Nordita Fellowship.
 Nordita is supported in part by NordForsk.
+N.S. and S.R. acknowledge support from the Knut and Alice Wallenberg foundation through the “Gravity Meets Light” project (PIs: Rosswog \& Jerkstrand).
 S.R. has been supported by the Swedish Research Council (VR) under grant number 2020-05044, by the research environment grant ``Gravitational Radiation and Electromagnetic Astrophysical Transients'' (GREAT) funded by the Swedish Research Council (VR) under Dnr 2016-06012, by the Knut and Alice Wallenberg Foundation under grant Dnr.
 KAW 2019.0112, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe'' - 390833306 and by the European Research Council (ERC) Advanced Grant INSPIRATION under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101053985).